La Bugambilia Pacamara

 WHY WE LOVE IT

-This is the fifth year we have had a Pacamara micro-lot from La Bugambilia (our first lot was purchased in 2020) and it is, without fail, one of our favourite lots on the cupping table year after year.
+This is the sixth year we have had a Pacamara micro-lot from La Bugambilia (our first lot was purchased in 2020) and it is, without fail, one of our favourite lots on the cupping table year after year.
 Due to very small yields this year we feel very fortunate to be able to feature this coffee again – it is tropical, floral and pretty.
 We hope you enjoy it!